MrDeath404/Pong-AVBROOT-NothingOS/README.md

 - Device will be unbootable (hard bricked) when you will modify any of installed images (by root for example) so don't update KernelSU Next by it's manager

 # How do you apply update ?
-- Simply By ADB sideload (via recovery).
+- Simply by ADB sideload (via recovery).
 You can do it with following command:
 ```sh
 adb sideload update_package_path.zip
 ```